 If you read our last post on adult immunization, you know the importance of keeping your vaccinations up-to-date.
 The key to staying healthy involves several factors.
 Furthermore, vaccinations have an important part of a smart wellness plan.
 However, how do vaccines work exactly?
 Many of us know that we should receive vaccinations, but don’t know the basics of vaccines.
 In addition, do you know if you’re up to date on all the recommended vaccinations?
 What about when should they be administered?
 We’ll take a closer look at these important questions.
 First, here’s a quick overview of how vaccines work.

 How vaccines work

-Vaccines are developed from the killed or weakened germs of a disease or virus.
+We develop vaccines from dead germs of a disease or virus.
 Once introduced into the body, your immune system reacts as it would to the live germ and creates antibodies.
+However, your body doesn’t fight the germ because it’s already dead.
+This is why you don’t get sick.
 These antibodies then remain in your system for an extended period of time, fighting the live disease germ as soon as it’s introduced to your body.
 In other words, it gives your immune system a head start, or advantage, in immediately resisting the germ.

 Staying up-to-date on vaccinations

-Because vaccines last for varying periods of time, it’s important to stay current on your vaccinations so that your immune system can continue to fight incoming germs.
-How do you know how long a vaccination lasts and which ones you need?
+Certain vaccines last for varying periods of time.
+Therefore, you should stay up-to-date on your vaccinations to help your immune system.
+However, how do you know how long a vaccination lasts and which ones you need?
 The Centers for Disease Control and Prevention (CDC) offer a thorough and easy-to-read chart of the recommended adult immunizations.

 Grouped by age, this chart identifies what vaccinations “are recommended” and which ones “may be recommended.”
 It also notes when, and if, a booster is needed.
 Additionally, the chart provides recommendations by health condition, making clear which groups should not receive particular vaccines.
 It is updated annually by the CDC to ensure the most current information is reflected.